-With just a little bit of free time left before I have to go "back to work", I decided to try to write another visual demo of Akka Actors.
+Way back in 2013 — before my first fake heart attack followed by learning that I had thyroid cancer — I thought I was about to go “back to work”, and I decided to try to write another visual demo of Akka Actors before I went back to work.
 I gave myself 10 hours to write something, and at first I decided to just create some bubbles that would move about randomly on screen.
 But I got that working so fast that I decided to do something else.

 The audio problems with the video have something to do with the audio/video recording software I use.
 The game seems to work okay when that recording software isn't running.